 30 sizes of O-rings in a handy storage case.

 This convenient O-ring kit contains 30 of the most popular sizes, for a total of more than 400 O-rings, in one convenient kit.
 It is really to use and will give you easy access and storage to whatever size you need.

-O-ring cords is used instead of an O-ring in certain cases.
+O-ring cord is used instead of an O-ring in certain cases.
 It is only applicable as a static seal.
-They are made from extruded strips, and the joint us either by vulcanization or an adhesive.
-They are the most versatile and economical form of seal in use today and are accepted by engineers as an essential item in hydraulic and pneumatic equipment.
+They are made from extruded strips, and the joint is either by vulcanization or an adhesive.
+They are the most versatile and economical form of seal to be used today and are accepted by engineers as an essential item in hydraulic and pneumatic equipment.

 O-ring cords are available in NBR and Viton.